 When Sexting Becomes Deadly

 An 18-year old girl committed suicide by hanging herself after a nude photo she sent her boyfriend spread around her school.
 After the young victim and her boyfriend broke up he sent the photo to some girls and the image quickly spread.
 This led to girls all around the school bullying the victim by calling her names and even physically accosting her.
 The girl’s mother and school officials were aware of the bullying, but could not do enough to stop it.
 Eventually the abuse became too much and she took her own life.
-The girl’s mother currently is pursuing legal action against the school and her daughter’s tormentors.
-Full article.
+The girl’s mother pursued legal action against the school and her daughter’s tormentors.

 What is Sexting?